 When trying on sports bras it is important to do a few mimicking movements of your workouts.
 If you are a runner, jog in place or do some jumping jacks.
-If you are a weightlifter, perhaps some push ups.
+If you are a weightlifter, perhaps some push-ups.
 A good judge of motion control is lifting the arms overhead.
-If the band below the breasts shifts at all, it is an incorrect fit in the torso.
-If your breasts on the side aren’t fully covered and it creates what us girls refer to as, “armpit fat” then your cup size is too small.
+If the band below the breast shifts at all, it is an incorrect fit in the torso.
+If your breasts on the side aren’t fully covered and it creates what we girls refer to as, “armpit fat” then your cup size is too small.

-Ladies we have ligaments in our chest that can be stretched and broken, resulting in irreversible sagging 😳 and no woman (or man that I know of) wants to see that.
-So while I am the biggest ‘supporter’ of letting the girls roam free, when working out, wrap em up and support those babies 💋
+Ladies we have ligaments in our chest that can be stretched and broken, resulting in irreversible sagging.
+So while I am the biggest ‘supporter’ of letting the girls roam free, when working out, wrap em up and support those babies.

 Below I have shared my top 3 picks: